Mrs Laura Grace Wilson.

 On July 9, 1951, she married Max R. Wilson, youngest son of George and Violet Wilson.
 Laura took over bookkeeping duties for Max when he went into business.

 Laura is active in the Big River Order of the Royal Purple and is pianist, an office she has held for many years.
 She is a Past Honoured Royal Lady of the lodge and a Past District Deputy of District No.4.
 She became a member of the village council in 1960.
 She and Anna Lomsnes were the first lady councillors in Big River and she was on the first elected Town Council.
 She was a councillor for eight years.
 During that period, she was chairwoman of the Centennial Committee, that was responsible for the building of the Town Office and sewer and water was installed in the town, and she was chairwoman of the Big River Library Board and was on the Board of Directors of Pineview Terrace in Prince Albert.

-At the present time, Laura is chairwoman of the Big River Housing Authority which looks after the senior citizens housing as well as low rental family units.
-Laura has been an avid hockey fan, curled, and likes boating, hunting and fishing.>
+At present, Laura is chairwoman of the Big River Housing Authority which looks after the senior citizens housing as well as low rental family units.
+Laura has been an avid hockey fan, curled, and likes boating, hunting and fishing.

 Max Reginald Wilson.

 Max Reginald Wilson, youngest son of George and Violet Wilson, was born in the Allan Hills area, came with his parents at the age of two, to Canwood and then Marchant Grove.
 He started school there, attending the Silver Cliff School.